-Rector shall meet regularly (approximately bi-weekly) to review practivities and support the Intern in the development of her/his diaced designate one or more additional persons to assist with supervision the conclusion of the Internship. conal ministry.
-The Rector/Vicar may

-Please identify and list on this page any special guidelines and activitie These may be added to during the Internship period. es appropriate to the parish and the Intern.
+Rector shall meet regularly (appactivities and support the Intern all be under the direction of the Rector/Vi proximately bi-weekly) to review progress in the development of her/his diaconal m all persons to assist with supervision.
+A fir , consider any problems, plan inistry.
+The Rector/Vicar may future Please identify and list on this page These may be added to during t any special guidelines and activities approhe Internship period. opriate to the parish and the Int ern.

-Signatures Affirming this Agreement: Date
+Signatures Affirming this Agr eement: Date

 Deacon Intern:

 Rector/Vicar/PIC:

 Sr. Warden:

-Jr. Warden: -
+Jr. Warden:

-Approved Diocese of Massachusetts:
+Approved Diocese of Massach nusetts:

 Coordinator: